samjulien/blog/_posts/2018-07-10-a-look-at-the-android-ml-kit-sdk.markdown

  - Geo-location (latitude and longitude)
  - AAMVA-standard driver information (license/ID)

-## Image Labeling
+## Image Labeling with ML Kit SDK
-The Image labeling API can recognize entities in an image.
+The [image labeling API](https://firebase.google.com/docs/ml-kit/label-images) can recognize entities in an image.
 When used, the API returns a list of recognized entities, each with a score indicating the confidence the ML model has in its relevance.
 The API can be used for such tasks as automatic metadata generation and content moderation.

 Image labeling is available both as an on-device and cloud-based API.
 The device-based API supports 400+ labels that cover the most commonly found concepts in photos ([see examples](https://firebase.google.com/docs/ml-kit/label-images#example-on-device-labels)) while the cloud-based API supports 10,000+ labels ([see examples](https://firebase.google.com/docs/ml-kit/label-images#example-cloud-labels)).

-## Landmark Recognition
+## Landmark Recognition with ML Kit SDK
-This API can recognize well-known landmarks in an image.
+The [landmark recognition API](https://firebase.google.com/docs/ml-kit/recognize-landmarks) can recognize well-known landmarks in an image.
 When given an image, the API returns landmarks that were recognized, coordinates of the position of each landmark in the image and each landmark's geographic coordinates.
 The API can be used to generate metadata for images or to customize some features according to the content a user shares.
 Landmark recognition is only available as a cloud-based API.

-## Custom Model
+## Using Custom Models with ML Kit SDK
-If you are an experienced machine learning engineer and would prefer not to use the pre-built ML Kit models, you can use your own custom TensorFlow Lite models with ML Kit.
+If you are an experienced machine learning engineer and would prefer not to use the pre-built ML Kit models, you can use your own [custom TensorFlow Lite models](https://firebase.google.com/docs/ml-kit/use-custom-models) with ML Kit.
 The models can either be hosted on Firebase or they can be bundled with the app.
 Hosting the model on Firebase reduces your app's binary size while also ensuring that the app is always working with the most up-to-date version of the model.
 Storing the model locally on the device makes for faster processing.
 You can choose to support both on-device and cloud-hosted models in your app.
 By using both, you make the most recent version of the model available to your app while also ensuring that the app's ML features are always functional even if the Firebase-hosted model is unavailable (perhaps due to network issues).

 ## Upcoming APIs
 When ML Kit was released, Google also announced its plans of releasing two more APIs in the near future.
 These are the **Smart Reply** and **Face Contour** APIs.

 The Smart Reply API will allow you to support contextual messaging replies in your app.
-The API can provide suggested text snippets that fit the context of messages it is sent, similar to the suggested-response feature we see in the Android Messages app.
+The API will provide suggested text snippets that fit the context of messages it is sent, similar to the suggested-response feature we see in the Android Messages app.

 The Face Contour API will be an addition to the Face Detection API.
 It will provide a high-density face contour.
 This will enable you to perform much more precise operations on faces than you can with the Face Detection API.
 To see a preview of the API in use, you can take a look at [this YouTube video](https://youtu.be/Z-dqGRSsaBs?t=24m44s).